Do I Pay Stamp Duty To Transfer My Property After A Divorce?

 You do not need to go to court to get a binding financial agreement.

-If you require a binding financial agreement that will help you get a stamp duty exemption, please contact us now.
+If you require an agreement that will help you get a stamp duty exemption, please contact us now.

 You can waive your stamp duty fee by following these steps: